freddycansic/freddycansic.github.io/content/blog/github-webhooks/index.md

 First of all, Github uses a shared secret to sign their POST requests to your webhook.
 This verifies that they are genuine and that the message has not been intercepted by a bad actor.

 Your secret can be anything you want, I would recommend a large string of random numbers, letters and characters.
-Make sure not to memorise this as it could potentially be prised out of you in an interrogation setting.
-Don't trust anyone.
-Especially yourself.
-The human mind is a fragile thing.

 After the `<?php` opening tag, assign your secret to a variable named `$secret`.
 In my example I will use "`mydeepestdarkestsecret`".
 This will be used later on for hashing the payload and checking against Github's signature.